0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-go.md

 ## Overview

-The AggLayer-go is a service designed to receive zero-knowledge proofs (ZKP) from various CDK chains and verify their validity before sending them to the L1 for final settlement.
+The AggLayer-go is a service designed to receive zero-knowledge (ZK) proofs  from various CDK chains and verify their validity before sending them to the L1 for final settlement.

 !!! warning
-    This service is being deprecated n favor of the more robust and efficient [Rust implementation](agglayer-rs.md).
+    This service is being deprecated in favor of the more robust and efficient [Rust implementation](agglayer-rs.md).

 ## Architecture

-The AggLayer golang architecture supports interactions with multiple CDK chains for proof-verification.
+The AggLayer Golang architecture supports interactions with multiple CDK chains for proof-verification.
 It uses a PostgreSQL database for storage and interacts with both L1 and L2 chains through configured RPC nodes.

 The diagram below shows the full start-up, running, and shutdown sequence for the application and its components.